 - Carry: up to 25kg per person (personal kit plus food and a share of camping/emergency equipment).

 - Terrain: Challenging, steep climbs; uneven, rocky paths or no paths at all; scree slopes and morraine fields; some scrambling.
 Altitudes up to 4107m.
 There may be snowfields/glaciers at higher altitudes.

 - Climate: from 25°C down to -0°C at night/ altitude.

-- Swim: potential river crossings so swimming preferred.
+- Swim: potential river crossings so swimming ability preferred.

 - Age: 21+

-- Professional Secret Compass expedition leader with full medical and communications kits.
+- Experienced Secret Compass expedition leader with full medical and communication kits.